List of Red Dead Redemption 2 characters: Josiah Trelawny

 Josiah Trelawny (Stephen Gevedon) is a conman and an associate of the Van der Linde gang.
 A flamboyant conman, Trelawny is allowed to move in and out of Dutch's gang as he likes.
 He helps Arthur, Javier, and Charles track down Sean, acting as a distraction to some of the guards.
-Sometime later, he is arrested for involvement in an illegal operation; while being transported to jail, he is freed when Arthur assists the sheriff in capturing runaway fugitives.
+Sometime later, he is arrested for involvement in an illegal operation; while being transported to jail, he is freed when Arthur assists lawmen in capturing runaway fugitives.
 Trelawny orchestrates and participates in several heists with the gang, including a stagecoach robbery with Arthur and a heist on a lavish riverboat with Javier, Arthur, and Strauss.
 As the gang begins to fall apart, Trelawny quietly leaves the gang permanently with Arthur's blessing.

 When Gevedon was cast in the role, he initially did not know that the project was a game, and suspected that recording would take around a week.
 He was told that Trelawny was much different to the other gang members, wearing better clothes and acting more professionally, but was still "rough around the edges".
 Gevedon described Trelawny's accent as a "bad Katharine Hepburn, partly because he was too uncomfortable to perform a true English accent around the British crew, as well as to keep the character mysterious.
 Rockstar told Gevedon that they enjoyed his performance enough to expand Trelawny's role within the game.
 The secret revelation of the character's wife and children was added in the final years of development.

 Karen Jones

 Karen Jones (Jo Armeniox) is a thief and gunwoman in the Van der Linde gang.
-She is a keen scam artist who is not afraid to speak her mind.
-Karen orchestrates and participates in the robbery of the Valentine bank with Arthur, Bill, and Lenny, either pretending to be a harlot or a lost girl.
-She has a brief love affair with Sean MacGuire; after his death, Karen's alcoholism worsens and she is usually found drunk at camp.
+She is big-hearted and looks out for the gang, especially the women, and is not afraid to speak her mind.
+A keen scam artist, Karen enjoys the outlaw lifestyle.
+Karen orchestrates and participates in the robbery of the Valentine bank with Arthur, Bill, and Lenny, either pretending to be a drunk harlot or a lost girl.
+She has a brief love affair with Sean; after his death, Karen's alcoholism worsens and she is usually found intoxicated at camp.
 Karen eventually leaves the gang during its downfall, and her fate is unknown; Tilly surmises that she drank herself to death.

-Armeniox particularly appreciated scenes where Karen and Arthur drink and share stories.
+Armeniox stated that she drew from an "angry, rebellious" side of herself and enjoyed expressing strong emotions through the character that she normally would not show in real life.
+She particularly appreciated scenes where Karen and Arthur drink and share stories.